 So if this is your first year, don’t sweat it!
 Compete in all the events, or just focus on these ten events, and have fun!

-We will follow this schedule for the NYC Regional Competition.
-I reserve the right to alter it slightly until early December - it depends on the number of teams that are registered.
+We will follow the State schedule for the NYC Regional Competition with the exception of a few ALL TEAM events to be run in the first time slot starting at 8:30 (which will further minimize any conflicts between events).
+I reserve the right to alter the schedule slightly as it all depends on the number of teams that are registered.
 Rooms will be added at a later time.

-You can download a copy of the schedule in the Download section below.
+You can download a copy of the schedule below.

-** New York State Science Olympiad (NYSSO) specific forms (such as those required for Registration), FAQ's or Rule Clarifications will all be posted on the NYSSO site so that you will receive the most current information.
+** For the most up-to-date New York State Science Olympiad (NYSSO) specific forms (such as those required for Registration), FAQ's or Rule Clarifications, as well as access to the 2020 Rules Manual, go to the NYSSO site (the SciOly National website) for the most current information.

 For ALL TEAM FORMS, go here to download.